MarcusWolschon/osmeditor4android/documentation/docs/help/gl/Introduction.md

 * Keep screen on.
 Default: off.
 * Large node drag area.
 Moving nodes on a device with touch input is problematic since your fingers will obscure the current position on the display.
 Turning this on will provide a large area which can be used for off-center dragging (selection and other operations still use the normal touch tolerance area).
 Default: off.

-#### Preferencias Avanzadas
+#### Axustes avanzados

 * Node icons.
 Default: on.
 * Always show context menu.
 When turned on every selection process will show the context menu, turned off the menu is displayed only when no unambiguous selection can be determined.
 Default: off (used to be on).
 * Enable light theme.
 On modern devices this is turned on by default.
 While you can enable it for older Android versions the style is likely to be inconsistent.
 * Show statistics.
 Will show some statistics for debugging, not really useful.
 Default: off (used to be on).

-## Reportando Problemas
+## Informar de problemas

-Se Vespucci falla ou detecta un estado inconsistente, pediráselle que envíe ao garete.
+Se o Vespucci falla ou detecta un estado inconsistente, pediráselle que o envíe ó garete.
 Faga isto se isto ocorre, pero por favor só unha vez por situación específica.
-Se desexa dar máis información ou abrir un problema para unha solicitude de funcións ou similar, faga isto aquí: [Vespucci issue tracker](https://github.com/MarcusWolschon/osmeditor4android/issues).
-Se queres discutir algo relacionado con Vespucci, podes iniciar unha discusión sobre a [Vespucci Google group](https://groups.google.com/forum/#!forum/osmeditor4android) ou en [OpenStreetMap Android forum](http://forum.openstreetmap.org/viewforum.php?id=56)
+Se desexa dar máis información ou abrir un problema para unha solicitude de funcións ou similar, faga isto velaquí: [Rastrexador dos problemas do Vespucci](https://github.com/MarcusWolschon/osmeditor4android/issues).
+Se desexa analizar algo relacionado co Vespucci, pode comezar unha parola no [Grupo de Vespucci do Google](https://groups.google.com/forum/#!forum/osmeditor4android) ou no [Foro de Android do Vespucci](http://forum.openstreetmap.org/viewforum.php?id=56)